NikitaShetty277/Recruitifie-FrontEnd/README.md

 ## Development
 To run the project in a development environment:

-- Ensure that you have completed the installation steps mentioned above.
+- Ensure that you have completed the installation steps for Django and Python.

+- Use the following command to create a new Django project: django-admin startproject project_name

 - Start the Django development server: python manage.py runserver

 - Access the web page at http://localhost:8000 in your web browser.